Sultanah Nur Zahirah

-Sultanah Nur Zahirah (Jawi: سلطانة نور ظاهرة; née Rozita binti Adil Bakeri; born 7 December 1973) is the current Sultanah of Terengganu.
-She was the 13th Raja Permaisuri Agong (Queen Consort) of Malaysia from 2006 to 2011.
+Sultanah Nur Zahirah (Jawi: سلطانة نور ظاهرة; née Rozita binti Adil Bakeri; born 7 December 1973) is the current Sultanah of Terengganu as the wife of Sultan Mizan Zainal Abidin.
+She was the 13th Raja Permaisuri Agong (queen consort) of Malaysia from 2006 to 2011.

 Early life

 Born Rozita binti Adil Bakeri on 7 December 1973 in Alor Star, Kedah, Malaysia.
 She received her primary school education at Sekolah Rendah Jenis Kebangsaan St. Nicholas' Convent, and her secondary school education at Sekolah Menengah St. Nicholas' Convent, both in Alor Star, Kedah, where she was a student librarian and Girl Guides member.
 She also attended a course in the field of human resources.

 Royal life

-She married Sultan Mizan Zainal Abidin of Terengganu on 28 March 1996 in Kuala Terengganu.
+She married Tengku Dato' Seri Mizan Zainal Abidin, the then Yang di-Pertuan Muda (Crown Prince) of Terengganu on 28 March 1996 in Kuala Terengganu.
 She was then known as To' Puan Seri Rozita binti Adil Bakeri.

-She was accorded the title of Permaisuri of Terengganu Permaisuri Nur Zahirah on 19 July 1998, after Tuanku Mizan was proclaimed the Sultan of Terengganu.
-Later, her title was changed to the Sultanah of Terengganu Sultanah Nur Zahirah on 5 June 2006 in accordance with the Sultan's wishes.
+She was accorded the title of Her Royal Highness Permaisuri Nur Zahirah, Permaisuri of Terengganu on 19 July 1998, after Sultan Mizan was proclaimed as the Sultan of Terengganu.
+Later, her title was changed to Her Royal Highness Sultanah Nur Zahirah, Sultanah of Terengganu on 5 June 2006 in accordance with the Sultan's wishes.

 She was conferred the dignitary titles of the Darjah Kerabat Terengganu Yang Maha Mulia Darjah Yang Pertama (D.K.) known as Order of Royal Family on 16 January 1999 and Bintang Kebesaran Darjah Seri Setia Sultan Mahmud Terengganu Yang Amat Terpuji (S.S.M.T.) or Grand Companion of the Order of Sultan Mahmud I of Terengganu on 9 July 1998.
-The most recent dignitary title awarded to Her Majesty Seri Paduka Baginda Raja Permaisuri Agong was the Darjah Utama Seri Mahkota Negara (D.M.N.) – Grand Order of Nation Crown on 5 April 2007.
+She also was awarded the Darjah Utama Seri Mahkota Negara (D.M.N.) – Grand Order of Nation Crown on 5 April 2007 when she became Her Majesty Seri Paduka Baginda Raja Permaisuri Agong of Malaysia.